Are people worried about cyberbullying?

-Strong passwords can prevent bullies from accessing a victim's social media accounts, or even a stolen device.
+- Make sure their devices and accounts are secure.
+Strong passwords can prevent bullies from accessing a victim’s social media accounts, or even a stolen device.
 A good password should be at least 8 characters in length, contain a mixture of letters, symbols, and numbers, and avoid any recognizable dictionary words.

+- Make sure to adjust privacy settings.
 Teach your child to adjust their privacy settings on social media.
 They can decide who gets to see certain images, stories, and Snaps, and who gets to view their profile.
 Settings can be changed at any point.

+- Give them other safe spaces to vent.
 Young people sometimes use online spaces to open up emotionally, which can attract unwanted predators.
 Encourage them express themselves to you or their close friends, privately, to avoid them giving ammunition to online attackers.

-Creating a moniker for online accounts can help protect your child's true identity should things get complicated.
+- Advise them against using their real names for online accounts.
+Creating a moniker for online accounts can help protect your child’s true identity should things get complicated.
 It may also prevent bullies from using their real name to find out where they live, what school they go to, or who their family members are.

 The answer to this question varies across different countries and states, but in many places that are some laws protecting people against cyberbullying.
-Stalking, harassment, revenge porn, and other online abuse is often covered by local and national legislation.
+Cyberstalking, harassment, revenge porn, and other online abuse is often covered by local and national legislation.